6one2/StarbucksChallenge/docs/index.md

 ### Linear Regression Model
 In an attempt to provide a quantifiable, granular understanding of the spending habits of the customers and to predict the impact of each offer type on new customers, I tried to model the amount of dollar spent by offer type according to the limited number of features at my disposal (age, gender, date of registration, and income).
+I added the individual total spending over 30 days as a feature and tested the relevance of a linear regression.

-After encoding the gender, and changing the date of registration into a timestamp in seconds, I added the individual total spending over 30 days as a feature to test the relevance of linear regression.
-Unfortunately, after testing several tunings of data filtering, normalization, and model parameters it appears that a linear model yielded rather poor predictions: in the best model considering the `discount` offers, only 62% of the variance of the test dataset was explained by our predicted values of spending.
+Unfortunately, after testing several tunings of data filtering, normalization, and model parameters it appears that a linear model yielded rather poor predictions: the best model was found for the `discount` offers, but only 62% of the variance of the test dataset was explained by our predicted values of spending.

 <div class="flex-container">
     <div class="flex-item">